zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ## TemplateBlades

 The TemplateBlade is the recommended way of authoring blades in Ibiza.
 It is the equivalent to windows or pages in other systems.
+It uses an HTML template for the UI, and a ViewModel with the logic that binds to that HTML template.
 You can think of a TemplateBlade as an HTML page.
 Authoring template blades requires a blade definition in PDL, an HTML template, a ViewModel, and optionally a CSS file.
 The following sections discuss the details of the PDL definition and the blade capabilities in the ViewModel.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.